SarahMikaeil/CoMOLA/README.md

 ![CoMOLA in a nutshell...](CoMOLA_flowchart.png)

-The tool was systematically tested for different levels of complexity ([Strauch et al., 2019](https://doi.org/10.1016/j.envsoft.2019.05.003)) and applied for agricultural case studies in the Netherlands (Kromme Rijn, 219 km²) and Central Germany (Lossa, 141 km²) to best reconcile food production, biodiversity and other ecosystem services ([Verhagen et al., 2018](https://doi.org/10.1016/j.envsci.2018.03.013); [Kaim et al., 2020](https://doi.org/10.3389/frwa.2020.579087)).
+The tool was systematically tested for different levels of complexity ([Strauch et al., 2019](https://doi.org/10.1016/j.envsoft.2019.05.003)) and applied for agricultural case studies in the Netherlands (Kromme Rijn, 219 kmï¿½) and Central Germany (Lossa, 141 kmï¿½) to best reconcile food production, biodiversity and other ecosystem services ([Verhagen et al., 2018](https://doi.org/10.1016/j.envsci.2018.03.013); [Kaim et al., 2020](https://doi.org/10.3389/frwa.2020.579087)).
 [Witing et al. (2021)](https://doi.org/10.1111/1365-2664.14176) used CoMOLA to optimize riparian reforestation along the Zwalm River (Belgium) and [Schwarz et al. (2020)](https://doi.org/10.3389/fenvs.2020.00016) optimized a virtual urban region to foster plant species richness, climate regulation and compactness.
 [Bartkowski et al. (2020)](https://doi.org/10.3389/fenvs.2020.00103) used the tool to investigate the applicability of aligning Agent-Based Modeling with multi-objective land-use allocation.
 Currently, CoMOLA is providing the optimization environment for the EU research project [OPTAIN](https://www.optain.eu/) (grant agreement No. 862756) to explore optimal strategies to retain water and nutrients in 14 small agricultural catchments across Europe.

 ## Installation requirements